2006

 • Beginning in FY2003, the Single Audit’s (and the State’s financial statements for the State of Illinois) SEFA disclosed reportable conditions in internal control.
 Accuracy of the original amounts being reported by certain agencies to the State Comptroller in its annual GAAP package reporting process have multiple errors such as:

--Failure to include the subrecipient payments onthe form.
+-Failure to include the subrecipient payments on the form.

--Listing of payments by subrecipient is eithermissing or does not agree with the amount reported on the form.
+missing or does not agree with the amount

 These inaccuracies are documented by changes made by the State Comptroller’s Office in its review of the GAAP accounting forms and the OAG’s annual financial audits and attestation engagements of State agencies.